Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before

 You will notice that in German, there are letters that might not exist in your language.
 The most unique one is the letter ß, which exists only in the German alphabet, is by no means a B. It’s a ‘sharp’, double S as in kiss.
 When writing, you can actually replace it with a double S.

 Then, there are three vowels: ä, which is very easy since it’s pronounced like an open e as in head, ö that is pronounced approximately like the e in her, and ü being pronounced more or less like the u in huge.

 If you want to learn some useful words and phrases, you might want to practice a little with help from e. g.
 Babbel.
-The trial lesson is for free and already supplies you with useful basic vocabulary.
+The trial lesson is free and already supplies you with useful basic vocabulary.

-I really don’t feel comfortable writing how a nation of 81 million people is.
+I really don’t feel comfortable writing about how a nation of 81 million people is.
 They are not all the same, that’s for certain.
 They are even different from region to region – or said to be.